top of page

 BRAKE SYSTEM

-Starting in 1968, USA safety regulators started imposing more stringent regulations on automotive brake systems (Federal Motor Vehicle Safety Standard FMVSS No. 105).
-Among other things, this safety standard imposed a dual-circuit master cylinder; one circuit was for the front brakes and a second circuit was for the rear brakes.
+Starting in 1967, USA safety regulators started imposing more stringent regulations on automotive brake systems (Federal Motor Vehicle Safety Standard FMVSS No. 105).
+Among other things, this safety standard imposed a dual-circuit master cylinder; one circuit was for the front brakes and a second circuit was for the rear brakes (although some car manufacturers chose a diagonal split consisting of one front brake and the diagonally opposed rear brake).
 With this split between the front and rear brake systems, a failure of a tube or a seal somewhere in the car would only render two of the brakes inoperative.
-As an example, if a hydraulic tube to the rear brakes rusted through and spilled all of the fluid for the rear brakes, a dual-circuit master cylinder would allow the front brakes to be fully operational.
-If a circuit indeed failed, a light would be illuminated on the dashboard indicating that something needed repair.
+As an example, if a hydraulic tube to the rear brakes rusted through and spilled all of the fluid for the rear brakes, a dual-circuit master cylinder would allow the front brakes to remain fully operational.
+If one of these circuits indeed failed, the regulation required that a light be illuminated on the dashboard indicating that something needed repair.

-Somehow Citroën avoided having to make design changes to meet these regulations until April of 1971.
-Then strange things started to happen to the brake system on DS’s headed for North America:
+Other than some pressure switch changes discussed in the early 1969 section, Citroën somehow avoided having to make significant design changes to meet these regulations until April of 1971.
+Then really strange things started to happen to the brake system on DS’s headed for North America:

 D-SPECIAL BRAKES

-ID19’s and D-Specials always had a simplified brake system with a conventional brake pedal in lieu of the champignon (mushroom) brake pedal.
-This is true on US and Canadian DS's, except for a few months in mid-1971 when USA and Canadian D-Specials received the champignon brake pedal with two new components we will discuss more below.
+ID19’s and D-Specials always had a simplified brake system with a conventional brake pedal in lieu of the champignon (mushroom) brake pedal, right?
+Wrong!
+This would be true, except for a few months in mid-1971 when USA and Canadian D-Specials received the champignon brake pedal with two new components we will discuss more below.
 Oddly, these late 1971 D-Specials with the champignon pedal did not have a brake accumulator sphere.
 We suspect this change was an interim solution associated with compliance with USA safety regulations.

 LEAK FINDERS